 Small Size: 5" Diameter

-If you want to learn the constellations, I can think of no better introduction, especially for children, than Find the Constellations.
+If you want an overview of the important constellations, I have two recommendations.
+One is my own video course: Constellations For Kids.
+It contains 5½ hours of video, and provides a guided tour through my constellation worksheets.
+If you want a book, I can think of no better introduction to stargazing, especially for children, than Find the Constellations.
 It was written by H.A.
 Rey, whom you may recognize as the author of the Curious George series.
 It is a wonderful, simple little book, and a great introduction to stargazing for kids.
 (If you want to practice your identifications, using worksheets that actually resemble the sky, may I suggest my own downloadable Constellation Worksheets?)

 Once you are familiar with the bright signposts and way-markers in the sky, you may want to go hunting for dimmer stuff.
 You may want to get out your binoculars or your telescope, and chase more elusive treasures in the heavens.
 For that purpose, you may want a more detailed constellation atlas.
 Just as a globe gives you an overview of the large-scale arrangement of the world, while an atlas gives you more detailed close-ups of the nations and seas, so a celestial globe (or double-sided planisphere) gives you an overview of the large-scale arrangement of the heavens, while a constellation atlas gives you more detailed close-ups of the constellations.
 With a constellation atlas, you can learn the names of the dimmer stars, and locate elusive but beautiful sights to hunt for with binoculars or a telescope.